Degrees of incomputability, realizability and constructive reverse mathematics: Key technical notions

-In Brouwerian intuitionistic mathematics, a relative pca may be considered as a pair of {\em lawlike} sequences and {\em lawless} sequences.
-In descriptive set theory, the idea of a relative pca is ubiquitous, which usually occurs as a pair of {\em lightface} and {\em boldface} pointclasses.
-Nobody seemed to explicitly mention before, but a large number of nontrivial examples of relative pcas are (implicitly) studied in descriptive set theory \cite{MosBook}: By the {\em good parametrization lemma} in descriptive set theory (cf.~Moschovakis \cite[Lemma 3H.1]{MosBook}), any $\Sigma^\ast$-pointclass $\Gamma$ --- in particular, any Spector pointclass (cf.~Moschovakis \cite[Lemma 4C]{MosBook}), so many infinitary computation models including infinite time Turing machines (ITTMs) --- yields a (relative) pca.
+\begin{example} In descriptive set theory, the idea of a relative pca is ubiquitous, which usually occurs as a pair of {\em lightface} and {\em boldface} pointclasses.
+A large number of nontrivial, deep, examples of relative pcas have been (implicitly) studied in descriptive set theory \cite{MosBook}: By the {\em good parametrization lemma} in descriptive set theory (see Moschovakis \cite[Lemma 3H.1]{MosBook}), any $\Sigma^\ast$-pointclass $\Gamma$ --- in particular, any Spector pointclass (see Moschovakis \cite[Lemma 4C]{MosBook}), so many infinitary computation models including infinite time Turing machines (ITTMs) --- yields a (relative) pca, since the good parametrization lemma is, roughly speaking, a generalized smn-theorem, so such a pointclass admits currying.
 Here, the {\em partial $\Gamma$-computable function application} form a lightface pca, and the {\em partial $\tpbf{\Gamma}$-measurable function application} form a boldface pca.
-In particular, we obtain a cartesian closed category whose morphisms are $\tpbf{\Gamma}$-measurably realizable functions (and even a topos, usually called a {\em realizability topos}, cf.~van Oosten \cite{vOBook} or Pitts \cite{Pit02}).
+For the details, see \cite{Kih22}. \end{example}